BackofenLab/IntaRNA/README.md

 Thus, these values will most likely differ from values eg. produced by RNAplfold.
 We therefore strongly recommend to store `qAcc:`|`tAcc:` values when you want to use them as input for subsequent IntaRNA calls!

+As for normal output, if the specified file name ends in `.gz`, gzip-compressed binary output is generated.
+This is especially useful for large output data like accessibility or unpaired probability information as well as pairwise energy or spot probability profiles.

 [![up](doc/figures/icon-up.28.png) back to overview](#overview)